jutnhbr/medical-record-system-bac/README.md

 # How to run this Application
 ### Run on a Virtual machine
 If you want to test and use this application on a virtual machine, follow our readme inside this repositry: https://github.com/mdvoryad/medical-record-system-bac-make-VM
-It provides a short tutorial and a Shell Script to automatically initilize and start the Application.
+It provides a short tutorial and a Shell Script to automatically initialize and start the Application.

 ### Run locally on the system